Juan Carlos Navarro (basketball): National team career

 In the summer of 1998, Navarro was a member of the Spanish under-18 junior national team that won the gold medal at the 1998 FIBA Europe Under-18 Championship.
 He was also one of "The Golden Generation" boys of Spain (along with Felipe Reyes and future NBA players Pau Gasol and Raúl López) that defeated the United States' junior national team at the 1999 FIBA Under-19 World Cup.

 Navarro played with the senior Spanish national team at the 2000 Sydney Summer Olympics.
 He also played at the 2001 EuroBasket, where he won two games during the tournament with buzzer-beaters.
 He scored 27 points during the bronze medal game against Germany.
 At the 2003 EuroBasket in Sweden, Navarro won a silver medal with the Spain's national team.

 In Spain's seventh-place finish at the 2004 Athens Summer Olympics, he scored 18 points in Spain's loss against Team USA.
 At the 2005 EuroBasket, the Spanish national team, playing without Pau Gasol, finished in fourth place.
 Navarro was the second leading scorer of the tournament, with an average of 25.2 points per game, finishing behind only Dirk Nowitzki.
 In August 2006, he played on the Spanish national team that won the gold medal at the 2006 FIBA World Championship, after they defeated Greece in the tournament's final; after the Greeks had earlier defeated Team USA, in their semifinal, by a score of 101–95.

 In September 2007, Navarro and Spain lost against Russia, in the gold medal game at the 2007 EuroBasket, which was held in Madrid, on Spain's home floor.
-Navarro was also a member of Spain's national team that won the silver medal at the 2008 Beijing Summer Olympics.
+Navarro was a member of Spain's national team that won the silver medal at the 2008 Beijing Summer Olympics.
 Navarro scored 18 points in the gold medal game that Spain lost against Team USA.

+Navarro was part of the Spain's national team that won the 2009 EuroBasket.
 As the defending champions, Spain retained their European crown at the 2011 EuroBasket.
 Navarro led his team with a game-high 27 points in the championship game over France.
 He earned All-Tournament Team accolades, along with his teammate, Pau Gasol, and he was named the EuroBasket MVP.

 Navarro won a silver medal with Spain at the 2012 London Summer Olympics.
 He also played at the 2014 FIBA World Cup, at the 2016 Rio Summer Olympics, where he won a bronze medal, and at the 2017 EuroBasket, where he also won a bronze medal.

 Post-playing career

-After Navarro retired from playing professional basketball in August 2018, he began working in the front office of the Spanish Liga ACB club FC Barcelona.
-In April 2021, he was appointed by President Joan Laporta as Team Manager in replacement of Nacho Rodríguez.
+After Navarro retired from playing professional basketball, in August 2018, he began working in the front office of the Spanish Liga ACB club FC Barcelona.
+In April 2021, Navarro was appointed as Barcelona's general manager, by the President of the club, Joan Laporta.
+Navarro replaced Nacho Rodríguez in the role.